emrecoban/emrecoban.github.io/index.md

 <p id="describe-text">MSc.
 Student in the Department of <abbr title="Computer Education and Instructional Technology">CEIT</abbr> at Amasya University, Turkey.</p>

 <h4>Who I am </h4>
-<p class="text-left mw-0">My name is Emre.
+<p class="text-justify mw-0">My name is Emre.
 I am currently a MSc. student in the Department of Computer Education and Instructional Technology at Amasya University, Turkey :school:.
 My master thesis is focused on computational thinking.
 During the thesis term I try to develop the web app, which is a reliable and valid to measure high school students' computational thinking skills :microscope:.
 Also I make scientific studies on computer science education :page_facing_up:.</p>
-<p class="text-left mw-0">I graduated from industrial vocational high school, where I studied in the branch of web programming :mortar_board:.
+<p class="text-justify mw-0">I graduated from industrial vocational high school, where I studied in the branch of web programming :mortar_board:.
 While I was in high school, I worked as a web developer intern.
 Although I started developing websites in 2007, I got my first job in 2012 :briefcase:.
 In the past, I have worked on websites, android apps, and web based internal systems for some of the small software companies and clients :computer:.
 My main experience is in back and front ends development with using the operations of CRUD :key:.
 Also I can make this happen for your business as well, don’t hesitate to get in touch :mailbox:.</p>
-<p class="text-left mw-0">I live in Samsun, Turkey :herb: and enjoy spending my free time reading scientific book & article and novel :books:, hanging out with friends as an asocial, learning new things about software development, watching TV series in English as my second language, and  surfing on the internet.</p>
+<p class="text-justify mw-0">I live in Samsun, Turkey :herb: and enjoy spending my free time reading scientific book & article and novel :books:, hanging out with friends as an asocial, learning new things about software development, watching TV series in English as my second language, listening to loud music :notes:, and  surfing on the internet.</p>
-* I'm currently working on PHP, MySQL, and Bootstrap.
+* :running: I'm currently working on PHP, MySQL, Bootstrap.
-* I'm currently learning Flutter and Dart.
+* :dizzy: I'm currently learning Flutter, Dart.
+* :speech_balloon: Ask me about Android Development, PHP, Bootstrap.

 ****
 <h4>Experience</h4>